EscolaLMS/Fakturownia-Integration/README.md

 ## What does it do

-This package is used to add invoices to Fakturownia after catch dispatched event `EscolaLms\Cart\Events\OrderCreated`.
+This package is used to add invoices to Fakturownia after catch dispatched event `EscolaLms\Cart\Events\OrderPaid`.

 ## Installing